 Accidents are common in childhood.
-Among these accidents, child fractures and pediatric fractures are even more common in Singapore.
-Usually child injuries are mild but sometimes they do require more evaluation.
-This is especially important in the young formative childhood years. in Singapore, parents need to be alert to these types of child injuries as child fractures and pediatric fractures can affect children severely while they are still in their growing stage.
+They can happen every day.
+Among them, child fractures and pediatric fractures are even more recurrent in Singapore.
+Usually, child injuries are mild but sometimes they do require further evaluation.
+This is especially important during those formative childhood years.
+Parents need to be alert to these types of child injuries as a child and pediatric fractures can affect youngsters severely while they are still in their growing stage.

 Child fractures are common in Singapore